 +Weapons are bigger, better, and upgradeable

 +New rig kits are absolutely amazing and fun to use

 +Side missions are a blast to take part in

 +Old enemies feel more threatening than ever before

 -Game crashes do become problematic from time-to-time

-Luckily, this support cast is multifacted, which delivers an approach unlike any other, and shows that the team has worked carefully in this special writing for each of them.
+Luckily, this supporting cast is multifaceted, which delivers an approach unlike any other, and shows that the team has worked carefully in this special writing for each of them.
 It even shows in BJ himself as he’s talking to the now deceased main character, praising them for what they did, but also for them to give him strength as he tries to make one last push to save the world for his children.
-But it show seven better with the writing for General Engel, the games antagonist, and the nastiest of the Nazi hierarchy.
+But it shows seven better with the writing for General Engel, the game’s antagonist, and the nastiest of the Nazi hierarchy.
 She’s insane, literally insane, and doesn’t stop from showing this in any way possible.